 Faculty Application for a Community Engaged Teaching Assistant

-Having a CEL-TA can help to facilitate a consistent community-engaged learning experience for students enrolled in the course and community partners.
-If you are selected, your CEL teaching assistant can support your teaching in these ways:
+Having a CEL TA can help to facilitate a consistent community-engaged learning experience for students enrolled in the course and community partners.
+If awarded, your CEL TA can support your teaching in these ways:

 - Articulating the purpose of community-engaged learning to students and community partners.

 - Helping prepare students and community partners to work with each other.

 - Assisting faculty with identification, coordination, and communication with community partners throughout the semester.